How Long Can Bed Bugs Live Without A Host?

 The Conditions That Affect the Survivability of Bed Bugs

-A starving bed bug in the real world conditions would have to be located in extreme circumstances; e.g. an abandoned home which also happens to be located in an isolated location where there are no other homes.
+A starving bed bug in real-world conditions would have to be located in extreme circumstances; e.g. an abandoned home which also happens to be located in an isolated location where there are no other homes.

 The lab results carried out have reported that bed bugs can go without a meal for incomprehensible lengthy periods of time with the longest being 18 months recorded in the year 1914.
 Other recent studies have recorded that their starvation tests saw the bed bugs expiring after only two months.
 These tests incorporated the following conditions in their research.